Jemurai/policy/Master_Security_Policy.md

 ## Consequences for Policy Violation

-Policy violation can result in employee termination.
+Policy violation may result in employee termination.

-The process for reviewing policy violation shall be:
+The process for reviewing a policy violation shall be established and managed by {{company_name}} HR.

-1. The policy violation shall be documented in writing.
-1. The security officer will review documentation.
-1. If deemed a violation, it will be triaged to ascertain severity
-1. If indicated, employee will be interviewed by security officer and information documented
-1. Employee will be warned and advised to follow policy
-1. If needed, the employee will be terminated

 ## Alignment to Standards